briansimiyuj/doctor-appointment-app/README.md

   - Handle schedule conflicts
   - Format schedule data for display

+  1. Get schedule data from ScheduleContext
+  2. Create a state variable for isChanged and set it to false
+  3. Create a state variable for tempSchedule and set it to the schedule data from ScheduleContext
-  1. Create a function to track when the schedule changes
+  4. Create a function to update the status of a slot
       a.
-Get what time the doctor has selected
+It takes event, date and slotIndex as parameters
+      b.
+It updates the status of the slot in the tempSchedule object
+      c.
+It sets isChanged to true if the status of the slot has changed